 Students acquire a broader perspective and learn to relate their Chicago-based semester to their overall Lake Forest education.

-You will also complete up to two additional academic credits, chosen from:
+Students also complete up to two additional academic credits, chosen from:

 Students work with their assigned Career Advancement Center Internship Specialist with assistance from Loop staff.
+Past internships include:

 Business and Finance Pathway: